Human rights in New Zealand: Magna Carta

-The Magna Carta (1215) is seen as one of the earlier instruments to clearly set out the rights to a fair trial to all free men.
+Magna Carta (1215) is seen as one of the earlier instruments to clearly set out the rights to a fair trial to all free men.
 It is applicable to New Zealand law due to it being listed in the Imperial Laws Application Act 1988, which allows a handful of English Statutes to be legally binding.

 The important clause is Clause 39:

 "No free man shall be seized or imprisoned, or stripped of his rights or possessions, or outlawed or exiled, or deprived of his standing in any other way, nor will we proceed with force against him, or send others to do so, except by the lawful judgement of his equals or by the law of the land".

 It was found to have paved the way for trial by jury, equality before the law, habeas corpus and a ban on arbitrary imprisonment; all rights that are within the shadow of the right to a fair trial.